 Step 4) Clean and Clear Debris from Condenser

-Remove leaves and debris that may clutter the base of the condenser.
+Remove leaves and debris at the base of the condenser to clean your air conditioner.
 If the air conditioning condenser has a drain, be sure to rid that of any substances as well.

 For the blower’s fan blades, use a vacuum and a rag to thoroughly clean it.
 Next, fasten any loose mounting bolts.
 Apply a few drops of lightweight oil or spray WD-40 into the ports if the fan motor has oil ports.
 Mop up any excess water inside the unit.
 Once you have finished cleaning the air conditioner, reassemble the condenser.
 Remove any weeds, twigs, or vines that may hinder airflow through the condenser unit.